rackerlabs/support-how-to/content/cloud-servers/set-up-cron-jobs-for-action-scripting.md

 This article describes how to set up directories and scripts to have cron run different actions at regular times.

-This article uses the Pico text editor, but you can use any text editor that you want, such as `vi` or `nano`.
+This article uses the `pico` text editor, but you can use any text editor that you want, such as `vi` or `nano`.

 ### Set up system scripts and directories